xxdalexx/chef-help/docs/basic-rules.md

 A more detailed message expanding on the summary, separated by empty lines.

-Scope and detailed messages are optional when the short summary is clear enough on smaller commits.
+Scope and/or detailed messages are optional when the short summary is clear enough on smaller commits (ie. Composer/Docs/Etc.).
 This should be avoided and not the norm.

+Docs: Any changes to the documentation files that make more sense to fit with this commit instead of a separte one should be prefaced with Docs:
 -----
 If a footer is useful it will be preceded by (5) hyphens.
 ```